 To ensure rapid transfer of technology, FBH works closely with partners and customers in industry and the scientific community.
 As a result of the market- and customer-orientation, FBH launched eleven spin-off companies and was awarded with several prizes for its successful technology transfer.
 “We are not only scientists, but also an interface between research and industry”, explains Prof. Günther Tränkle, Director of the Ferdinand-Braun-Institut, “thus, in our research we take into account at an early stage the interests of potential customers.”
 With its Joint Labs, FBH bundles forces with university research and thus successfully bridges the gap between basic and application-oriented research.

-The institute has a staff of more than 330 employees and a budget of 40.4 million Euros.
-It is a member of the Leibniz Association and plays an active role in various networks, including Research Fab Microelectronics Germany (FMD).
+The institute has a staff of 350 employees and a budget of 39.1 million Euros.
+It plays an active role in various networks including Research Fab Microelectronics Germany (FMD) and is a member of the Leibniz Association.

 FBH diode lasers are characterized by small dimensions and great precision as well as by high brilliance and efficiency.
 In spite of its small size a single laser emits up to 30 Watt (cw operation) or even 200 Watt (short-pulse operation): 5,000 and 25,000 times respectively greater power than a laser in a CD player.
 These characteristics along with the extraordinarily high reliability under extreme conditions have earned FBH lasers approval for use in space applications, such as, for example, in atomic clocks for the latest generation of GPS satellites.
 There is a wide field of applications for the brilliant light sources.
 In medical technology they are used in photodynamic cancer therapy.
 During treatment tumor cells are enriched with a medication.
 When light of a precisely defined wavelength hits the cell, it activates the active agent and the afflicted cells are destroyed.
 Applications are also in optical precision spectroscopy, sensor technology, metrology and materials processing (welding, soldering, labeling).